yoyoyoseob/objc-cartoon-collections-ios-0615-old--public/README.md

   @[@"earth"]
   ```

   4. Write the `findTheCheese:(NSArrray *)cheeses` method.
-This method should look through the `NSArray` of `NSString`s and find the first string that matches one of the following cheese strings: `@"cheddar", @"gouda", or @"camembert"`.
+This method should look through the `NSArray` of `NSString`s and find the first string that matches one of the following cheese strings: `@"cheddar", @"gouda", or @"cambert"`.
 It should then return the `NSString` of the resulting search.
 If it doesn't find anything, return `nil`.

   5. Write the `calculateDollarAmountsWithReceipt:(NSArray *)receipt` method.
 This method should keep help someone keep track of their money.
 Sadly...people keep their receipts in a weird way.
 They keep in them in an `NSArray` that looks like this: